discord/discord-example-app/README.md

 ### Set up interactivity

 The project needs a public endpoint where Discord can send requests.
-To develop and saul locally, you can use something like [`ngrok`](https://ngrok.com/) to tunnel HTTP traffic.
+To develop and test locally, you can use something like [`ngrok`](https://ngrok.com/) to tunnel HTTP traffic.

 Install ngrok if you haven't already, then start listening on port `3000`: